danij/Forum/doc/Architecture&Details.md

 The endpoint interprets various request query parameters and/or cookies and issues a request to a command handler, passing in the id of the command requested and a vector of parameters in the form of strings.

-The command handler validates the number of parameters required for each command and forwards the request to a repository together with a thread local output buffer.
+The command handler validates the number of parameters required for each command.
+String inputs are expected to be UTF-8 (without BOM).
+If invalid UTF-8 is found, the request is rejected.
+String parameters are normalized to NFC form.

+The request is then forwarded the request to a repository together with a thread local output buffer.

 The repository (in memory) constructs a JSON output in the buffer provided and returns a status code.
 The JSON output is